taylorhummon/smoothmath/DEVELOPMENT.md

 ```

 We can use pip to install our package in our virtual environment using "editable mode",
-which allows our isntalled packge to automatically reflect code changes:
+which allows our installed packge to automatically reflect code changes:
 ```
 pip install --editable .
 ```